What are Nano Fertilizers?

 Nano fertilizers can minimize nutrient runoff and leaching, reducing the risk of water pollution and environmental contamination.

-It’s important to note that nano fertilizers are still an emerging technology, and further research needs to fully understand their long-term effects, potential risks, and commercial viability.
-Regulatory frameworks and guidelines develops to ensure their safe and responsible use in agriculture.
+It’s important to note that nano fertilizers are still an emerging technology, and further research is needed to fully understand their long-term effects, potential risks, and commercial viability.
+Regulatory frameworks and guidelines are developed to ensure their safe and responsible use in agriculture.

 Nano fertilizers in agriculture